jd28/rollnw/issues/name-as-policy-leaks.md

 - Done: removed the `gargoyle_` / `wing_shadow` prefix policy from the
   viewer path.
 - Done: added targeted tests for water/foliage counters and wing row policy.
-- Longer term: decide whether water/foliage classification becomes sidecar-only pre-pass data or explicit per-material authored data when MDL lowering moves to the offline compiler.
+- Longer term: replace water/foliage names with explicit per-material authored data when MDL lowering moves to the offline compiler.

 ## Open Questions